 - The TH: Hydrotimetric Title corresponds to the quantity of calcium and magnesium (limestone) in the water.
-It is expressed in °F or ppm (1°F = 10 ppm).
+It is expressed in °F or in ppm (1°F = 10 ppm).
 The TH characterizes the hardness of the water.
 The TH must be between 10 and 20°F,

-- The pH value: The pH is the hydrogen potential of the water.
+- The pH value: The pH is the hydrogen potential of water.
 It measures the acidity of the water from 0 to 14.

-How to use the Taylor Balance?
+How to use the Taylor balance?